Jonathan2251/lbd/source/doc.rst

   PASS: LLVM :: CodeGen/Cpu0/tailcall.ll
   ...

-Listing the chapters of this book and the related regression test items as follows,
+The chapters of this book and their related regression test items are listed as follows:

 .. table:: Chapters